Likvido/Likvido.Kubesec/README.md

 1. `--namespace <kubectl-namespace>` - Will look for a specific namespace in a cluster
 2. `--namespace-include <keyword>` - Will look for namespaces that includes the specified keyword
 3. `--namespace-regex <regex>` - Will look for namespaces that matches the specified regex
+4. `--excluded-namespaces` - Will exclude the specified namespaces from the backup

 Only one of the above namespace options will take effect.
 The above order also defines their priority.